-Common stock to be held by the selling stockholders

-23,055,621 shares (or 19,005,621 shares if the underwriters exercise their over-allotment option in full), assuming that the Share Repurchase, the Eclipsys Merger and the Contingent the acquisition of a controlling interest in us by Misys.
+Common stock to be held by the selling stockholders after 6,505,621 shares this offering the acquisition of a controlling interest in us by Misys.
 Other than this special cash dividend, we have never declared nor paid cash dividends on our common stock and have no current intention to do so in the foreseeable future.
-We review our dividend policy periodically and the declaration of any future dividends will be at the discretion of our board of directors and will depend upon our earnings, financial condition, current and anticipated cash needs, contractual restrictions, including restrictive covenants contained in our credit facilities, restrictions imposed by applicable law and other factors that our board of directors deems relevant.
+We review our dividend policy periodically and the declaration of any future dividends will be at the discretion of our board of directors and will depend upon our earnings, financial condition, current and anticipated cash needs, contractual restrictions, including the restrictive covenant contained in our senior secured credit facility, restrictions imposed by applicable law and other factors that our board of directors deems relevant.
 See "Price Range of Our Common Stock and Dividend Policy" in this prospectus supplement.